Help for Taxpayers

-Many taxpayers often need access to a variety of documents to file their taxes.
-Two of the most common documents are a past W-2 or a past return.
+Many taxpayers need access to a variety of documents to file their taxes.
+Two of the most common documents are past tax returns or a W-2.

-Past W2s: For many Americans, receiving your W-2 in the mail is oftentimes the first step you take towards filing your taxes.
+Past W-2s: For many Americans, receiving your W-2 in the mail is oftentimes the first step you take towards filing your taxes.
 Usually the surest way to get a W-2 from a prior year is by asking your employer.
-However, you may also contact the IRS to order a copy of your entire return for a fee if needed.
+However, you may also contact the IRS to order a transcript of your earnings or a copy of your entire return (which includes your W-2) for a fee if needed.

-Senior citizens often face a number of distinct challenges when filing their taxes.
+Senior citizens often face many distinct challenges when filing their taxes.
 Questions about pensions or whether Social Security is taxable are common questions for older taxpayers.